OmdenaAI/kiambu-kenya-chatbot-for-students/src/tasks/task-1-data-processing-and-cleaning/README.md

 This indicates that the students' Chatbot receives instructions from students in form of sentence patterns made of words.
 The bot classifies the sentence patterns according to class/tag name the sentence belongs to; then draws a response from that class as feedback to the student.

-The dataset has tag names as labels to sentence patterns and responnses classes/categories.
-We will frame the data science problem as a Supervised Machine Learning problem.
+The dataset has tag names as labels to sentence patterns and responses classes/categories.
+We frame the data science problem as a Supervised Machine Learning problem.
 Also, the dataset has tag name categories hence we will frame the data science task as a Classification Task.

-In summary, the task entails classifying sentence patterns according to tag names and drawing responses from respective tag name as feedback to the student
+In summary, the task entails training the chatbot on sentence Patterns (intents) so that the bot understands intents when asked by students.
+The task involves classifying sentence patterns according to tag names and drawing responses from respective tag name as feedback to the student

 ### Task-1 Goals
 Task-1 has three goals: